-Gaming Mouse DPI Guide – What’s The Best Setting?
+Gaming Mouse DPI Guide – What’s The Best DPI?

 What is DPI?

-You do want to avoid playing at too high of a DPI, anything past 12000 is likely excessive, but more importantly, some sensors at this DPI accelerate and emulate the dots per inch, causing inconsistencies, it’s not a true raw DPI.
+You want to avoid playing at too high of a DPI, anything past 12000 is likely excessive, but more importantly, some sensors at this DPI accelerate and emulate the dots per inch, causing inconsistencies, it’s not a true raw DPI.
+If this feels too fast for you in your OS or in game, adjust sensitivity to accommodate and fine tune your effective DPI.

 Sensitivity